-Acceptance: Candidates with the highest scores (based upon the candidate's completed CASPA application and interviews) will be recommended to the University of Toledo, College of Graduate Studies for acceptance.
-The number of candidates recommended for acceptance will be determined annually by the PA Program class size.
-For the academic year starting in August, 2012, the program expects to accept 40 students.
-Following interviews, candidates are informed of acceptance in March.
+Acceptance: The review of the candidates scores that are based upon the candidate's completed CASPA application and interviews will be recommended to the University of Toledo, College of Graduate Studies for acceptance.
+The number of candidates recommended for acceptance will be determined by the PA Program class size of 45 students.
+Following interviews, candidates are informed of acceptance beginning in March.